fabiokung/kdevbox/Readme.md

 ## Usage

-1.  download a linux kernel tree source
+1.  get a linux kernel source tree

 1.  make changes

-1.  build it (eg.: `make oldconfig && make`), and make sure it has a `arch/x86/boot/bzImage` image file.
+1.  build it (eg.: `make oldconfig && make`), and make sure it produced an `arch/x86/boot/bzImage` image file.

 1.  run your kernel into a lightweight KVM instance with a very small